Technigo/project-movies/README.md

+`PROJECT 12`

 # Project Movies

-week 12: built a movie site with multi-page React.
+Built a movie site with multi-page React.
 Fetching information from an API.

-See it: https://movies-sara.netlify.com/

 # The requirements for the project:
-* Using React router to create multi-page applications
-* Using Placeholders in urls
+* JavaScript ES6
-* Combining useState with useEffect
+* React (useState with useEffect)
-* Technologies used
+* CSS
 * HTML5

-* CSS3
-* JavaScript ES6
-* React
+See it: https://movies-sara.netlify.com/